 Like Fort Ligonier, the Fort Bedford Museum contains exhibits and artifacts related to the French and Indian War as well as colonial life in general.

-10 of the Best Hiking Trails at Ohiopyle State Park will introduce you to some of the excellent trails to explore there.
+10 of the Best Hiking Trails at Ohiopyle State Park will introduce you to some of the best hiking in Fayette County.

-10 Must-See Waterfalls at Ohiopyle State Park will show you how to find some of the incredible water features the park is famous for.
+10 Must-See Waterfalls at Ohiopyle State Park will show you how to find some of the best waterfalls falls in Fayette County.

-Exploring Fallingwater in Fayette County will show you the best things to see and do when visiting this iconic Frank Lloyd Wright-designed home.
+Exploring Fallingwater in Fayette County will show you the best things to see and do when touring this iconic Frank Lloyd Wright-designed home.

 Nearby Laurel Caverns is billed as “Pennsylvania’s Largest Cave”, and is a great way to spend an hour or two BENEATH Fayette County!